-Born in 1950 in the Arat Kilo district of Addis Ababa, Wosene Worke Kosrof is a contemporary fine artist who has achieved international acclaim.
-Formally trained at the Addis Ababa School of Fine Arts, he completed a BFA with distinction in 1972.
+Formally trained at the Addis Ababa University, Alle School of Fine Arts and Design, he completed a BFA with distinction in 1972.
 Then, as a Ford Foundation Talent Scholar, he was awarded an MFA in 1980 from Howard University in Washington, DC.

 Museums with his works in their permanent collections include the National Museum of Ethiopia, Addis Ababa; Smithsonian National Museum of African Art (DC); The Newark Museum (NJ); Neuberger Museum (NY); Indianapolis Museum of Art (IN); Birmingham Museum of Art (AL); Fowler Museum of UCLA (CA); Samuel Harn Museum (FL); Krannert Art Museum, (IL): Fleming Museum (VT), the Völkerkunde Museum, Switzerland.
 My Liberty, 2016 was acquired in 2017 by the Virginia Museum of Fine Art.
 Wosene has exhibited extensively in museums and institutions across the world, including Körsbärsgården museum, Gotland, Sweden (2019); Keith Haring Museum, Japan (2017); Kennedy Museum of Art, Ohio University, Athens, OH (2016); Philadelphia Museum of Art, Philadelphia, PA (2011) and Smithsonian National Museum of African Art, Washington, DC (2007).